cadu1996/Sparkify-Data-Warehouse/README.md

 4. Run `etl.py` to run ETL process

-5. If you don't need more of Data Warehouse, you could delete with `delete_dwh.py`
+5. If you no longer need the Data Warehouse, you can delete it with `delete_dwh.py`

 ## Technologies Used